 Whenever I’m strapped for time and equipment and still need a solid workout, I turn to the burpee.
 Burpees are bodyweight exercises, and thus require no equipment or weights.
-They are full body movements that employ every muscle group, require only as much space as you need to do a pushup, can be done anywhere, can be done slowly and methodically or quick for a sprint-like workout.
-If you’re ever outdoors and need to warm up fast, a set of 15-20 burpees performed as quickly as possible will get your body temperature up faster than anything.
+They are full body movements that engage every muscle group, require only as much space as you need to do a pushup, and can be done anywhere.
+You can do them slowly and methodically, or quick for a sprint-like workout.
+If you’re ever outdoors and need to warm up fast, a quick set of 15-20 burpees will get your body temperature up faster than anything.
 The pros go on and on.

-While burpees are great for all the reasons I listed above, there are some reasons you might want an alternative:
+While burpees are great for all the reasons I listed above, there are some reasons you might want an alternative movement:

 1. Squat Thrusts

-Burpees without the pushup and the jump, squat thrusts actually birthed the modern burpee.
+Think burpees without the pushup and the jump.
+Squat thrusts actually birthed the modern burpee.
 They involve squatting down to place hands on floor, shooting the legs back to assume the plank position, shooting them forward, then squatting back up.
 They’re really, really simple and for the first ten or so you’re thinking “These are too easy.”
 Keep doing them, though, and suddenly you’ll realize you’re getting a great workout.

-The murpee, or modified burpee, comes courtesy of Angelo dela Cruz of VitaMoves .
-Instead of shooting your legs back, dropping into an explosive pushup, leaping to your feet and springing upward, and repeating it as quickly as possible, slow everything down and rely on strength and balance instead of sheer momentum.
+To do the murpee, or modified burpee: instead of shooting your legs back, dropping into an explosive pushup, leaping to your feet and springing upward, and repeating it as quickly as possible, slow everything down and rely on strength and balance instead of sheer momentum.

 - Slowly lower yourself into a squat until you can place your hands flat on the floor in front of you.